Contact Lens Care

 In addition to this, shingles in the eye can result in:

 - Acute retinal necrosis, which can lead to blindness

 It's important to treat ocular shingles immediately to avoid further long-term complications such as vision loss.
-If you suspect you have shingles, you should visit your primary care doctor right away.
+If you suspect you have shingles, you should visit your GP or eye care professional/optician right away.

 How is shingles in the eye diagnosed?

-Your doctor will be able to diagnose shingles in the eye just by looking at the rash on your eyelids and surrounding areas.
-Sometimes they will take a sample of the blister fluid to examine for the varicella-zoster virus.
+Your ophthalmologist will be able to diagnose shingles in the eye just by looking at the rash on your eyelids and surrounding areas.
+They might take a sample of the blister fluid to examine for the varicella-zoster virus.

 They will also examine your cornea, retina, lens and other parts of your eye, looking for swelling and damage that may have been caused as a result of the virus.

 Treatment with antiviral medication (acyclovir, valacyclovir and famciclovir) is most commonly used by doctors when shingles affect the eyes.
 It can come in a liquid or tablet form and should be taken as soon as possible and within 72 hours of the skin rash breaking out.